enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

 By default, the Tasks framework will restore application-level layout when the application is restarted.
 That is, the set of windows and tasks attached to those windows that is extant when application exits will be restored when application is started again.
-If, however, the ``restore_default`` attribute of the application is enabled, the default application-layout will be restored when the application is restarted.
-(Regardless of this setting, the UI layout *within* individual tasks will be persisted.)
+If, however, the ``always_use_default_layout`` attribute of the application is set, the default application-layout will be applied when the application is restarted.
+Tasks will still attempt to restore as much user interface state as possible, including window positions and task layouts.
+This setting is partcularly useful for multi-window applications.

 Apart from this functionality, the Tasks plugin provides no additional *default* behavior for managing tasks and their windows, permitting users to switch tasks